Iorana

 But I don’t want to simply recite the history, all of which is available to read about on the Internet.
 What was so special was to see these magnificent artifacts and imagine the effort and commitment that went into their creation.
 And when Tongariki spoke about them and told the various stories, he used the pronoun “we.”
 How moving it was to feel so connected to the spirit of his ancestors.
 At one time there were estimated to be 15,000 Rapa Nui people living on the island.
 The Europeans who came introduced smallpox and syphilis.
 Peruvians took them as slaves.
 And internal warfare took its toll.
 By the 1860s there were just 111 remaining Rapa Nui.
 Tongariki and all the remaining three to four thousand are their descendants.

 Visiting Ahu Tongariki was the visual highlight of the day.
 The 15 moai standing there left us in awe.
 But Rano Raraku was truly astonishing.
 Here there are many moai that were completed but never erected.
 Some are buried up to their necks (thus giving many people the impression that the moai are merely heads).
 Others are still lying face up, only partially completed and not yet cut away from the mountain.
 Still others were slid partway down the mountain.
-It is not known why they stopped erecting the moai.
+We don’t know why they stopped erecting the moai.
 Possibly overpopulation and the depletion of natural resources on the island were contributing factors.
 Many mysteries remain.
 Tongariki shared stories based on the traditions of his people.
 Archaeologists have other conflicting theories.
 But we will never know for sure when people arrived on the island, how the Rapa Nui people built, moved, and erected statues weighing as much as 90 tons, or why they were toppled.
 All we can do is marvel at the magnificent achievement and try to find our own personal connection with this nearly lost culture.

 Ahu Tongariki